amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 Other language families (for example, Indo-European), also use these but less systematically.
 In other words,

-- The distal demonstrative `am̐`/`ə̃` is the distral demonstrative pronominal root.
+- The distal demonstrative `am̐`/`ə̃` is the distal demonstrative pronominal root.
 In Kannada, it is also the [accusative](https://en.wikipedia.org/wiki/Accusative_case) suffix.
 - The proximal demonstrative `im̐`/`ĩ`, medial/[*presentative*](https://ygdp.yale.edu/phenomena/dative-presentatives) `um̐`/`ũ` are the proximal and medial/*presentative* demonstrative pronominal roots correspondingly.
 They both (`im̐`/`ĩ` and `um̐`/`ũ`) are also the second-person pronominal roots.